GabrielInTheWorld/dance-management-app/README.md

 ## Hints

-To fulfill the exercise only the use of TypeScript and Angular are requirements.
+- To fulfill the exercise only the use of TypeScript and Angular are requirements.
 Every other technology, library or tool can be chosen freely.
-Code has to be written following the principles of "Clean Code" and SOLID (for further information see [Coding Guidelines](https://github.com/OpenSlides/OpenSlides/wiki/Coding-Guidelines)).
-For the server is any kind of data management required.
+- Code has to be written following the principles of "Clean Code" and SOLID (for further information see [Coding Guidelines](https://github.com/OpenSlides/OpenSlides/wiki/Coding-Guidelines)).
+- Tips and tricks related to Angular can be found here: [Angular: Tutorial](https://angular.io/tutorial) and [Angular: Product-list](https://angular.io/start)
+- For the server is any kind of data management required.
 If this is a real database or just an object stored in-memory can be chosen freely.